Poikilos/integratoredu/README.md

   If permissions_octal is present, it overrides attributes unless there is some special filesystem where you need attributes not present in octal format.

 ## Changes
+(2018-08-19)
+* complete the AJAX for users with permissions but no account list
+* add forms section to enabled_sections, remove po
+* add separate handlebars for forms and admin
+* update calls to _write_record_as_is to match new params
+* (remove instances of `_len>0` in usages of fsc (is made up of objects, not old dat-style cache lists)) fix "Autofill all" button in history (read mode in care section)
 (2018-04-10)
 * clarify use of the word "table"--not every dataset is in "table" format so change wording to dataset where applicable: primary_table_name to primary_dataset_name